Follow us on networks

 Learn about your menstruation: what your period can tell you about your health

-Today we are going to tear down a great taboo.
-Many women still find it uncomfortable to observe their own menstruation.
+Today we are going to break down a great taboo.
+Many women still find it uncomfortable to watch their own menstruation.
 And there are no reasons for it.
-Contrary to what it may seem, do it It helps you to better understand your cycles, to detect changes and to know your evolution as a woman.
+Contrary to what it may seem, doing It helps you better understand your cycles, detect changes and understand your evolution as a woman.

-This reluctance and rejection of everything related to menstruation is the result of hundreds of years in which it has been socially identified as something bad or that had to be hidden.
+This reluctance and rejection of everything related to menstruation is the result of hundreds of years in which it has been socially pointed out as something bad or something that had to be hidden.

 For years the mere mention of menstruation has been avoided.
-In fact, throughout history it has been given different names so as not to mention it directly.
-In Anglo-Saxon countries it came to be called "the curse" (the curse).
+In fact, throughout history different names have been attributed to it so as not to mention it directly.
+In Anglo-Saxon countries it came to be called “the curse.” (the curse).

 There are also many legends in popular wisdom behind menstruation, which luckily we are eliminating.
-They have said about her, since you couldn't have sexual intercourse during those days, until you cut the mayonnaise if you do it while you are with your period ...
+People have said about it, from the fact that you couldn't have sex during those days, to the fact that your mayonnaise is cut off if you make it while you're on your period...

-Luckily they are being heard less and less, but obviously those superstitions have not helped us to normalize menstruation.
+Luckily they are heard less and less, but obviously these superstitions have not helped us normalize menstruation.

-That is why in this article we are going to help you to permanently eliminate all those mental barriers that prevent you from seeing how healthy and natural your menstruation is and how its observation helps you to know your body and to detect possible pathologies prematurely.
+That is why in this article we are going to help you definitively eliminate all those mental barriers that prevent you from seeing how healthy and natural your menstruation is and how its observation helps you get to know your body and prematurely detect possible pathologies.

-Whether you call it menstruation, period or period, it is a natural process in all healthy sexually mature women and that is repeated cyclically every 28 days on average.
+Whether you call it menstruation, period or period, it is a natural process in every healthy sexually mature woman and which repeats cyclically every 28 days on average.

-The complete cycle consists of preparing the woman's body for pregnancy, and it occurs more or less every month.
+The entire cycle consists of preparing a woman's body for pregnancy, and occurs every month or so.

 It consists of 4 phases: menstruation, the follicular phase before the release of the Ovum, the ovulatory phase and the luteal phase in which the uterus prepares to receive the fertilized egg.
-If fertilization does not occur, it is when bleeding or menstruation appears.
+If fertilization does not occur, bleeding or menstruation appears.

-The whole process is regulated by the hormonal system, which is why it plays an important role in the cycle.
+The entire process is regulated by the hormonal system, so it plays an important role in the cycle.

 This is all.
 There is no more mystery behind menstruation.
-Although each woman experiences it differently and feels more or less discomfort while her menstruation lasts, it is something natural and not to be hidden or to be ashamed of.
+Although each woman experiences it differently and feels more or less discomfort while her menstruation lasts, it is something natural and there is nothing to hide or be ashamed of.

 Benefits of observing menstruation

-As already mentioned at the beginning of the article, it is necessary to break down those mental barriers or possible rejections to menstruation and normalize the fact that observing it is natural and very beneficial.
+As already mentioned at the beginning of the article, it is necessary to break those mental barriers or possible rejections of menstruation and normalize the fact that observing it is natural and very beneficial.

 As you well know, every woman is different.

-Therefore, only you are able to know what it is the usual length of your cycles.
-If this varies or disappears during 3 consecutive cycles, you would have to go to the gynecologist because behind it could be hormonal imbalances, reproductive problems, alterations caused by some treatment, etc.
+Therefore, only you are capable of knowing what it is. the usual length of your cycles.
+If this varies or disappears during 3 consecutive cycles, you would have to go to the gynecologist because hormonal imbalances, reproductive problems, alterations caused by some treatment, etc. could be behind it.

-In addition, the color also gives a clue to how your body is doing.
-El menstruation color it is bright red.
-And if not, it may be the warning of a pathology that a specialist should assess.
+In addition, color also gives a clue about how your body is doing.
+He menstruation color It is bright red.
+And if not, it may be the warning of some pathology that should be evaluated by a specialist.

 If the blood has a pinkish color, common in the first periods of adolescents, it may be because you are taking contraceptives.
 However, darker or almost black tones could be remnants of previous cycles or irregularity.

-Un increased or decreased menstrual flow It is common as your age increases, or after pregnancies.
-Also during the period itself: the first days you may only bleed a little and have a day or two of greater flow.
+A increase or decrease in menstrual flow It is common as your age increases, or after pregnancies.
+Also during the period itself: the first few days you may only bleed a little and have one or two days of greater flow.

 And finally, the texture of the flow.
-Not everything is blood, small clots are also expelled.
-Which are basically the tissues that covered the uterus when it was ready to receive the fertilized egg.
+Not everything is blood, some small clots are also expelled.
+Which are basically the tissues that covered the uterus when it was prepared to receive the fertilized egg.

-Only you can know what your menstruation is like and what is "normal" in your body.
-Therefore, if you observe it to know it well, you will be the first to detect all these changes and go if necessary to a gynecological center for a diagnosis.
+Only you can know what your menstruation is like and what is “normal” in your body.
+Therefore, if you observe it to get to know it well, you will be the first to detect all these changes and go to a gynecological center for a diagnosis if necessary.

 What to look for: warning signs that menstruation sends us